THE ORPHIC ARGONAUTICA: PART FIVE

 In Orphism, Zagreus is the supreme deity and combines aspects of Dionysus and Zeus.
 I will explore the concept in more depth as I delve more thoroughly into Orphism in the future.

-Back to the Argonauts, after pulling away from Aeetes and his crew, they were cursed by the Furies over Medea’s dark deed of murdering and dismembering her brother.
+Back to the Argonauts, after pulling away from Aeetes and his crew they were cursed by the Furies over Medea’s dark deed of murdering and dismembering her brother.
 Unfavorable winds and waves prevented them from putting in at any land they were familiar with.

-As the sea-tossed vessel neared the cavern entrance to Hades, the oracular beam of wood on the Argo (see Part One), still sentient because of Orpheus, spoke to our heroes and explained why the Furies were hounding them.
+Anyway, as the sea-tossed vessel neared the cavern entrance to Hades, the oracular beam of wood on the Argo (see Part One), still sentient because of Orpheus, spoke to our heroes and explained why the Furies were hounding them.
 It also warned them not to put in at Lernea, because the Lerneans would put them all to death for the notorious murder and desecration of Absyrtus.

 I WILL CONTINUE WITH THIS IN THE NEAR FUTURE.